-Effective date: 07/29/2022
+Effective date: 11/22/2023

 Students are preparing for careers and should develop the habit of wearing appropriate attire.
-Students are required to wear the designated school uniform in class and on externship or clinical experience unless directed otherwise.
-Clinical/externship sites may require students to wear white shoes.
+Students are required to wear the designated school uniform on campus and at the externship or clinical locations.
+Clinical/externship sites may require differing dress codes.
 Students are responsible for meeting dress code requirements for the site.

-A student's personal appearance must be appropriate at all times when the student is in school uniform.
+A student's personal appearance must be professional.
 The general requirements are as follows:

-- Uniforms will vary by program. - Uniforms or scrubs must be clean, wrinkle-free and well-fitted.
-Pants and dresses must be proper length. - No outerwear is permitted in the classroom except for a lab coat or sweater as established by school/ program standards. - Shoes must be leather or vinyl, closed-toed, and closed heel.
-Students must keep their shoes clean and polished. - Underclothing is to be worn while in uniform.
-Undergarments must not be visible. - The ID badge is part of the uniform and must be visible at all times. - College-approved lab coats may be worn over the regulation uniform.
-T-shirts or turtlenecks may be worn under scrubs, but they must be tucked in.
-T-shirts or turtlenecks must be removed in the lab if they become a safety hazard. - Jewelry may not be worn with the uniform, except for one pair of small stud earrings, one ring (e.g., wedding and/or engagement ring, class ring) and a watch.
+- Scrubs must be clean, wrinkle-free, and wellfitted - No outerwear is permitted in the classroom except for a lab jacket or sweater as established by school/program standards. - Shoes must be leather or vinyl, closed-toed, and closed heels.
+Students must keep their shoes clean. - The ID badge is part of the uniform and must always be visible. - Long sleeve or short sleeve T-shirts or undershirts may be worn tucked in under scrubs. - Minimal jewelry is accepted and is defined as one pair of small stud earrings, one ring, and a watch.
 Dangling earrings, hoop earrings, or multiple earrings will not be permitted.
-A single necklace that does not dangle may also be worn.
 For safety reasons, no jewelry may be worn under protective gloves.
-Jewelry used in body/tongue piercing other than the earlobe is not acceptable.
-Medical identification worn as a bracelet or necklace is acceptable.

-- Hair must be of a natural hue, neatly combed, clean, and pulled away from the face, so that it does not hang in the face when bending over during lab/clinical activities.
-No head covers, including beads or jewels interwoven into the hair are to be worn.
-All religious head coverings must be approved by the Academic Dean. - Fingernails must be kept short, clean, and neatly manicured.
-No polish, acrylic nails, overlays, or any synthetic enhancements to the natural nails. - Proper daily hygiene, including the use of antiperspirant and mouthwash, is essential because students work very closely with others.
-Cologne and perfume should not be worn. - Many healthcare facilities mandate coverage of tattoos, and students may be asked to leave a clinical or externship site if tattoos are visible.
-In order to ensure we are preparing you for the work environment of your chosen field, Concorde requires that students make a reasonable attempt to cover all tattoos. - Eyelash extensions are prohibited.
+Facial, tongue, and body piercings are not acceptable. - Hair must be of a natural color, neatly combed, clean, and pulled away from the face, so that it does not hang in the face when bending over during lab/clinical activities. - Fingernails must be kept short, clean, and neatly manicured.
+No polish, acrylic nails, overlays, or any synthetic enhancements to the natural nails. - Proper daily hygiene is essential because students work very closely with others.
+Cologne and perfume should not be worn. - Concorde requires coverage of tattoos if they are viewed as vulgar, violent, politically charged, socially unacceptable or insensitive.
+Students must comply with externship or clinical policy on tattoo coverage.

-Failure to comply with the above expectations may result in dismissal from the classroom, externship, and/or clinical site.
+Failure to comply with the above expectations may result in being removed from the classroom, externship, and/or clinical site.